SOMA Messenger: History

 Instanza Inc. was founded in 2011 in Harvard University to address the problem of communicating with people across different time zones.
 It was one of the first startups incubated in the Harvard Innovation Lab just outside Boston.

 At the time, they developed the communication app Coco Voice and 4 years later, they launched SOMA Messenger, a messenger for the global community.
 It offered a broader set of user-friendly communication tools that were focused on consumer security and privacy.

 Technical

-SOMA Messenger launched as the world's fastest messenger app, delivering high quality voice, video calls, and text messaging with a wide range of other communication features and capabilities with no buffering.
+SOMA Messenger launched as a messenger app, delivering quality voice, video calls, and text messaging with a wide range of other communication features.

 SOMA Messenger uses proprietary distributed server technology with servers strategically placed in multiple countries to provide fast speeds and stability.
 In addition to making voice and video calls more stable, SOMA Messenger's distributed server infrastructure allows for voice and video calls to be accessed in high quality in almost every country in the world.
 Each interaction on SOMA Messenger is handled by a server in the nearest country to the user.